SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 Permissions define what a user is allowed to do in {{< product-c8y-iot >}} applications.
 To manage permissions more easily, they are grouped into so-called "roles".
 Every user can be associated with a number of roles, adding up permissions of the user.

-The following types of roles can be associated with users
+The following types of roles can be associated with users:

 - Global roles: Contain permissions that apply to all data within a tenant.
 - Inventory roles: Contain permissions that apply to groups of devices.